Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

 Your marketing team requires changing this to following

-Contoso Traders is one stop shop for electronics items including smartphones, laptops, and other popular gadgets.
-Contoso Traders delivery premium quality electronics at affordable rates to resellers across the globe.
+Gravy Traders is one stop shop for electronics items including smartphones, laptops, and other popular gadgets.
+Gravy Traders delivery premium quality electronics at affordable rates to resellers across the globe.

 Let us make the changes and experience magic of GitHub Actions.

-1. Login to your fork of Contoso Traders repository and navigate to Contoso Traders repository `https://github.com/**YOURGITHUBUSERNAME**/ContosoTraders`.
+1. Login to your fork of Gravy Traders repository and navigate to Gravy Traders repository `https://github.com/**YOURGITHUBUSERNAME**/GravyTraders`.

 2. Create a new branch **footer-update**.

     ![image](media/L300-2.png)

-3. Navigate to footer.js file, located in  **.src/ContosoTraders.Ui.Website/src/shared/footer/footer.js**
+3. Navigate to footer.js file, located in  **.src/GravyTraders.Ui.Website/src/shared/footer/footer.js**

 4. If you notice, the footer text is defined in **line#18 (1)**.
 Let us make an edit on this, click on edit **symbol (2)**.